 And perhaps someday I will devote a post to leading you around the different Robin Hood scenes that take place all around the Faire throughout the day.
 But for this post, join me for an afternoon of lances, bananas, and other things that are super phallic.
 Let’s get ready for faire fune with…

 Approximately Top 5: Ren Faire Afternoon!

 1) Fruit Ice

 After our Steak on a Stick (or turkey leg or falafel—there’s plenty of veggie options at the Ren Faire), it’s time for dessert!
 And at the Ren Faire, the best option for dessert is something frozen, since it’s usually hot as fire from the Spanish Armada in New York in August.

 If you want something traditional, go for a fruit ice from the Queen’s Treats served inside a frozen orange peel.
-They’ve been serving this at the Ren Faire since the 90s!
+They’ve been serving this at the Ren Faire since at least the 90s!
 HUZZAH!

 Yes, this is actually me, my childhood best friend, and my Mom at the Ren Faire a jillion years ago.
 And the fruit ices still taste as good today!
 Last time I went to the Ren Faire, I got a special peach ice served in a frozen peach half.
 So summery!

 But I sometimes prefer the chocolate-covered bananas from King Arthur’s Round Table & Lady Guinevere’s Goodies.
 Simple, decadent, and satisfying.

 Just be sure to let them thaw a little because they are truly deep frozen when you buy them.
 Arthur and Guinevere don’t mess around when it comes to high quality fridges.
 (Also, does it confuse Arthur and Guinevere that Queen Elizabeth I is around at the same time they are?
 This is what happens when you try to make the Ren Faire make sense.)